-Microsoft R Server is now Microsoft Machine Learning Server
+Microsoft Machine Learning Server branding history

-In September 2017, Microsoft R Server was released under the new name of Microsoft Machine Learning Server.
+In September 2017, Microsoft R Server was released under the name of Microsoft Machine Learning Server.
 The product was renamed from R Server to Machine Learning Server to reflect the addition of Python-based analytics.

 In subsequent releases, including the current version of 9.4, the R components that originated in R Server continue to be distributed under the Machine Learning Server product name.
 Specifically, the R components in Machine Learning Server include packages such as RevoScaleR, olapR, and mrsdeploy to name a few.